binodluitel/api/README.md

 ## Port Forwarding

-To access the application running in the Kubernetes cluster, you can use port forwarding since there is no Ingress or LoadBalancer configured.
+To access the application running in the Kubernetes cluster, you can use port forwarding since/if there is no Ingress or LoadBalancer configured.

 Application API is exposed on port 8080.